U.S. ramps up mass expulsions of migrants as border crossings rise

 "It's going to be very difficult for the person fleeing persecution to be able to find safe haven here in the U.S.," Thelma Garcia, an immigration lawyer in south Texas, told CBS News, noting that she has not been able to reach many asylum-seekers since the CDC order took effect.

-Taylor Levy, an immigration attorney in El Paso, said the expulsion policy has prompted many migrants in northern Mexico, including families with children, to undertake more perilous border crossings.
+Taylor Levy, an immigration attorney in El Paso, said the expulsion policy has prompted many migrants in northern Mexico to undertake more perilous border crossings.
 "I'm seeing families, small children taking more and more risky routes through really dangerous terrain because now they are trying to enter undetected, as opposed to in the past, when we always saw families entering very openly to seek asylum and request protection," Levy told CBS News.

 "Mexico continues to be an incredibly unsafe place for migrants.
 We continue to hear about constant kidnappings, rape, beatings and people are trying to save their lives," she added.
-"When there's no mechanism whatsoever for to people to enter at the port of entry of, or even put their name on a waiting list to enter for asylum, it just increases the desperation."
+"When there's no mechanism whatsoever for people to enter at the port of entry, or even put their name on a waiting list to enter for asylum, it just increases the desperation."

 In its statement Friday, CBP also reported a rise in the number of tractor trailers it has intercepted trying to smuggle migrants into the U.S. "Migrants should never listen to the false promises of smuggling organizations, who don't care about their health and safety," acting CBP commissioner Mark Morgan said in the statement.
 "It's a dangerous, potentially deadly journey that will be futile if they survive.
 If they reach our border, they will be expeditiously sent back and not allowed to stay in the United States."